-This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Lucky Minerals Inc. (an exploration stage company) ("Lucky" or the "Company") and results of operations of the Company for the year ended October 31, 2021 (the "Year" or the "Period") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at January 31, 2022 (the "Report Date").
-The Report should be read in conjunction with the audited consolidated financial statements including the notes thereto for the years ended October 31, 2021 and 2020 (collectively, the "Financial Statements").
+This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Lucky Minerals Inc. (an exploration stage company) ("Lucky" or the "Company") and results of operations of the Company for the period ended April 30, 2022 (the "Period") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at June 27, 2022 (the "Report Date").
+The Report should be read in conjunction with the condensed interim consolidated financial statements including the notes thereto for the period ended April 30, 2022 and the audited consolidated financial statements including the notes thereto for the year ended October 31, 2021 (collectively, the "Financial Statements").
 The Financial Statements are presented in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS"), and Lucky's accounting policies are described in the notes to the Financial Statements.
 All dollar amounts in the Report are in Canadian dollars unless otherwise noted.